pchemguy/spec-kit/templates/capabilities/capabilities.md

 Checks:

 - Every identified NFFF aspect appears exactly once in the classification table.
-- Every table row is grounded in ≥1 capability signal.
+- Every table row corresponds to an NFFF aspect capability grounded in ≥1 capability signal.
 - Every promotable NFFF aspect is represented by exactly one capability.
 - No promoted NFFF aspect is embedded in non-NFFF capabilities.